Talk about your quick-starting careers.

 What followed was a near-replay of what had happened 11 years earlier between the same two teams (but on the other side of the continent).
 Just as they had in the third playoff game in 1951, the Dodgers led after eight innings.
 And just as they had in 1951, the Giants jumped ahead in the ninth.
 But this time the Giants were the road team, so the Dodgers would have one last chance.
 Juan Marichal had pitched the first seven innings for the Giants, and was replaced by Don Larsen in the eighth.
 Larsen was bumped in the top of the ninth for a pinch-hitter.

 Pierce had pitched a complete game just two days earlier, but now Giants manager Alvin Dark called on his 35-year-old lefty once more.
-He retired the Dodgers in order, “throwing fastballs and sliders almost all the time,” and the Giants, 6-4 victors, were the National League champions.
+He retired the Dodgers in order, and the Giants, 6-4 victors, were the National League champions.
+“It was the biggest thrill of my life, getting those batters 1-2-3,”19 Pierce told Danny Peary.
 Lee Walls made the final out, lifting an easy fly ball to center field.
 Just before making the catch, Willie Mays reminded himself to save the ball for Pierce.
-But the moment got the better of him and he “changed his mind and heaved it into the center-field bleachers in a cathartic act of pure, unadulterated ecstasy.”
+But the moment got the better of him and he “changed his mind and heaved it into the center-field bleachers in a cathartic act of pure, unadulterated ecstasy.”20

 Pierce pitched well against the Yankees in the ensuing World Series.
 He tossed six shutout innings in Game Three before faltering in the seventh, then beat the Yankees 5-2 with a three-hitter in Game Six.
 The Giants lost Game Seven, of course, but Pierce was one of the big stories that fall.
 Including the playoff series against the Dodgers, Pierce pitched in four postseason games, won two of them and saved another, posted a 1.44 ERA, and allowed only 11 hits and three walks in 25 innings.